 153 Praed Street

-A stone’s throw from the station (and just 3 minutes from Point A Paddington), stands Java U. Having caused a stir on the organic café scene since its opening, it’s become a go-to hangout for visitors and locals alike.
+A stone’s throw from the station (and just 3 minutes from our Paddington hotel), stands Java U. Having caused a stir on the organic café scene since its opening, it’s become a go-to hangout for visitors and locals alike.
 With exposed brick walls and upcycled furniture it’s cool yet cosy.
 This laptop-friendly haunt is fully-equipped for the working lunch; there are plenty of plug sockets and free Wi-Fi – the password is even displayed, so you can turn up get started straight away.

 The food is healthy, hearty and homely; fresh salads, veggie soups and organic pastries are standard fare here, though everything is done with a certain je ne sais quoi.
 In short, the menu is full of café classics with a modern twist.
 Think open sandwiches and big breakfasts with slices of sourdough.
 There are vegan-friendly smoothies, matcha lattes and specialty teas to drink, as well as lots of coffee options to quench your thirst.